travis-ci/docs-travis-ci-com/user/deployment-v2/google-app-engine.md

 - **default**: Flag to set the deployed version to be the default serving version.
 See [`gcloud app deploy`](https://cloud.google.com/sdk/gcloud/reference/app/deploy)
 - **verbosity**: Lets you adjust the verbosity when invoking `"gcloud"`.
 Defaults to `"warning"`.
 See [`gcloud`](https://cloud.google.com/sdk/gcloud/reference/).
 - **docker_build**: If deploying a Managed VM, specifies where to build your image.
 Typical values are `"remote"` to build on Google Cloud Engine and `"local"` which requires Docker to be set up properly (to utilize this on Travis CI, read [Using Docker on Travis CI](https://blog.travis-ci.com/2015-08-19-using-docker-on-travis-ci/)).
 Defaults to `"remote"`.

+### Example Repo

+See [this link](https://github.com/googlecloudplatform/continuous-deployment-demo/tree/appengine_travis_deploy) for an example
+App Engine app with a Travis deployment configured.
+See the other branches in the project for Managed VMs examples, and examples without using this provider.

+{% include deploy/shared.md %}